 It’s no different than hanging a heavy enough weight on a brittle tree branch.
 The branch will snap and break off, and the entire tree will suffer from that.

 That is what stress is in our lives.
 It generates from a place, situation, or people, and it affects us in ways that are sometimes difficult to predict but easy to observe.
-Challenges and problems that demand too much from us will generate stress, and our body and mind will have to figure out a way to work through it.
+Challenges and problems that demand too much from us will generate stress, and our bodies and mind will have to figure out a way to work through it.

 Is Stress Ever Helpful?